Superlinear free-discontinuity models: relaxation and phase-field approximation: Lower semicontinuity

 \section{Lower semicontinuity}

-The aim of this section is to prove a lower semicontinuity result for free-discontinuity energies with autonomous bulk densities superlinear for large gradients, and translation independent surface densities superlinear for small amplitude{s} of the jump.
+The aim of this section is to prove a lower semicontinuity result for free-discontinuity energies with autonomous bulk densities superlinear for large gradients, and translation-independent surface densities superlinear for small jump amplitudes.

 More precisely, define $H_g,\,H_\Psi: L^1(\Omega;\R^m)\times\calB(\Omega)\to[0,\infty]$ by

 and